-Isn't it about time we settled the AMD vs. Intel debate?
-It’s been a big year for the two processor makers, with more chip releases than an Amsterdam takeaway.
-Though with less mayonnaise.
-Now the dust has settled on AMD’s Ryzen and Intel’s Coffee Lake who has emerged victorious?
+Which side should you pick in the old AMD vs. Intel debate?
+Your choice can make a big difference to how you build your gaming PC.
+And it’s been a big couple of years for the two processor makers, with more chip releases than an Amsterdam takeaway.
+Though perhaps with less mayonnaise.
+So, now the dust has settled on AMD’s Ryzen and Intel’s Coffee Lake who has emerged victorious?

 The processor platform as a whole is one thing, but which is the single best CPU for gaming?